evolvedlight/curriculum-vitae/short.md

 Education
 ---------

 * University of Warwick Computer Science (MEng) 2007-2011.
-Awarded 2:1.
+Awarded 2:1
+* Forest School, Winnersh 2001-2007.
+4 A-Levels

 Achievements
 ------------

 * Qualified NPLQ Lifeguard and BCU First Aider
 * Kayak Level 1 coach
-* Recent winner at O2 sponsored coding competition.
-* 36th in Devizes-Westminster kayak ultramarathon.

 Interests and Skills
 --------------------

-* I founded a python project with 150+ watchers and 21 forks: [pydashie](https://github.com/evolvedlight/pydashie)
+* I founded a python project with 240+ watchers and 50 forks: [pydashie](https://github.com/evolvedlight/pydashie)
 * I am an experienced white-water kayaker, and have been leading trips for four years.
 * I have experience in other programming languages outside of work and university including Python, MySQL, MS SQL, C#, HTML, CSS.
-* My CV is built with Jenkins